poezio/poezio/doc/source/configuration.rst

         **Default value:** ``true``

-        Set this to ``false`` if you want to hide the JIDs in the roster (and keep only the contact names).
+        Set this to ``false`` if you want to hide the JIDs in the contact list (and keep only the contact names).
 If there is no contact name, the JID will still be displayed.

     show_jid_in_conversations